-Issues or problems identified during annual program evaluations will be directed to the CMA administrator or director and reported in the individual's annual report of findings.
-CMAs deficient in completing accurate and required CIRs will receive technical assistance (TA) and/or training by Dept staff.
+Issues or problems identified during annual program evaluations will be directed to the Case Management Agency (CMA) administrator or director and reported in the individual's annual report of findings.
+CMAs deficient in completing accurate and required critical incident reports will receive technical assistance and/or training by Dept. staff.
 CMAs are required to submit individual remediation action plans for all deficiencies identified within 30 days of notification.
-Following receipt of the CMA's remediation action plan, the Dept reviews the plan and confirms the appropriate steps have been taken to correct the deficiencies.
+Following receipt of the CMA's remediation action plan, the Dept. reviews the plan and confirms the appropriate steps have been taken to correct the deficiencies.

-The Dept contract managers and program administrators remediate problems as they arise based on the severity of the problem or by nature of the compliance issue.
-For issues or problems that arise at any other time throughout the year, TA may be provided to CMA case manager, supervisor, or administrator, and a confidential report will be documented in the waiver recipient care file when appropriate.
-The Dept reviews and tracks the on-going referrals and complaints to ensure that a resolution is reached, and the participant's health and safety has been maintained.
+In addition to annual data collection and analysis, Dept. contract managers and program administrators remediate problems as they arise based on the severity of the problem or by nature of the compliance issue.
+For issues or problems that arise at any other time throughout the year, technical assistance may be provided to CMA case manager, supervisor, or administrator, and a confidential report will be documented in the waiver recipient care file when appropriate.
+The Dept. reviews and tracks the on-going referrals and complaints to ensure that a resolution is reached, and the participant's health and safety has been maintained.

-The Dept provides remediation training CMAs annually to improve compliance with this measure, including a standardized template for individual CMA Corrective Action Plans (CAPs) to ensure all of the essential elements, including a root-cause analysis, are addressed in the CAP.
+The Dept. provides remediation training CMAs annually to assist with improving compliance with this measure.
+The remediation process includes a standardized template for individual CMA Corrective Action Plans (CAPs) to ensure all of the essential elements, including a root-cause analysis, are addressed in the CAP.
 Time limited CAPs are required for each performance measure below the 86% CMS compliance standard.
-The CAPs must also include a detailed account of actions to be taken, staff responsible for implementing the actions, and timeframes and a date for completion.
-The Dept reviews the CAPs, and either accepts or requires additional remedial action.
-The Dept follows up with each individual CMA quarterly to monitor the progress of the action items outlined in their CAP.
+The CAPS must also include a detailed account of actions to be taken, staff responsible for implementing the actions, and timeframes and a date for completion.
+The Dept. reviews the CAPs, and either accepts or requires additional remedial action.
+The Dept. follows up with each individual CMA quarterly to monitor the progress of the action items outlined in their CAP.